 New York Palace

-This Madison Street hotel offers a lot in the way of great views and excellent accommodations.
+This Madison Avenue hotel offers a lot in the way of great views and excellent accommodations.
 The hotel is noted for its comfortable beds and the size of its rooms.
-The bathrooms are well equipped and large.
+The bathrooms are well-equipped and large.
 For those guests who have rooms that are high enough, the views of the city include the beautiful St. Patrick’s Church.
 This is one of those rare hotels that is able to provide a similar level of service for business travelers and recreational travelers alike, which makes it a real gem.

 The Surrey

 From the outside, The Surrey Hotel looks good and it truly delivers when you step inside, as well.
 The minute you walk into this place, you will be wowed by two things.
 First, the entire hotel is immaculate and it is beautifully decorated.
-Secondly, they have one of the friendliest staffs in the entire city.
+Secondly, they have one of the friendliest staff in the entire city.
 They truly take your stay personally and they want to know that you have had the best possible time.
 When you add in the great location and the unique experience, you get a hotel that is well worth the price.

 Casablanca Hotel

 Located on 43rd Street right in the heart of the city, The Casablanca Hotel is one of the finest places to stay in all of New York.
 It is a short walk from Times Square, which puts guests right in the middle of the action.
 Though you are in the heart of the city, the Casablanca offers a bit of a retreat, as the staff goes the extra mile to make it very comfortable.
-The rooms are somewhat smaller than you might expect out of a highly rated hotel, but they are nice and they are very noise resistant.
+The rooms are somewhat smaller than you might expect out of a highly-rated hotel, but they are nice and they are very noise resistant.

 The Ritz-Carlton